KCFG

-KCFG, virtual channel 9 (UHF digital channel 32), was an America One-affiliated television station licensed to Flagstaff, Arizona, United States.
-The station was owned by Skokie, Illinois-based KM Communications.
-KCFG's transmitter was located atop Mormon Mountain, about 20 mi south of Flagstaff in the Coconino National Forest.
+KCFG (channel 9) was a television station in Flagstaff, Arizona, United States, owned by KM Communications.
+The station's transmitter was located atop Mormon Mountain, about 20 mi south of Flagstaff in the Coconino National Forest.

 History

-KCFG began with an original construction permit granted to KM Communications on February 10, 1997 to transmit from Mount Elden north of Flagstaff.
+KCFG began with an original construction permit granted to KM Communications on February 10, 1997, to transmit from Mount Elden north of Flagstaff.
 Although KCFG was to be a full-service station, environmental restrictions at the transmitter site limited it to 1 kW ERP.
-The station went on-air December 20, 2000 and was licensed July 18, 2001.
+The station went on-air December 20, 2000, and was licensed July 18, 2001.
 Immediately, KCFG applied to move their transmitter site to Mormon Mountain south of Flagstaff, intending to build both full 316 kW analog and 1,000 kW digital facilities there.
-However, the construction permit wasn't granted until nearly two years later and the analog facilities went unbuilt.
+However, the construction permit was not granted until nearly two years later and the analog facilities went unbuilt.

 KCFG had originally elected to remain on channel 32 after the DTV transition in February 2009, but has since applied to the Federal Communications Commission (FCC) to move to VHF digital channel 9.

 On November 6, 2012, the license assigned to KCFG was canceled and the call letters were deleted, due to the station's signal being silent since September 6, 2011.